 Biogen's score of 97 is higher than 98% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Biogen reported total carbon emissions of approximately 324,178,000 kg CO2e globally, with 56,611,000 kg CO2e from Scope 1, 32,858,000 kg CO2e from Scope 2, and a significant 267,059,000 kg CO2e from Scope 3 emissions.
-Notably, the Scope 3 emissions included 18,067,000 kg CO2e from business travel and 13,328,000 kg CO2e from employee commuting.
+In 2024, Biogen reported total carbon emissions of approximately 324,178,000 kg CO2e, with significant contributions from Scope 1, 2, and 3 emissions.
+Specifically, Scope 1 emissions accounted for about 56,611,000 kg CO2e, while Scope 2 emissions were approximately 507,000 kg CO2e (market-based) and 32,858,000 kg CO2e (location-based).
+The majority of emissions stemmed from Scope 3, totalling around 267,059,000 kg CO2e, which includes categories such as purchased goods and services (approximately 184,441,000 kg CO2e) and business travel (about 18,067,000 kg CO2e).
 Biogen has set ambitious climate commitments, aiming for a 55% reduction in absolute Scope 1 and 2 emissions by 2032 from a 2019 baseline.
-Furthermore, the company is committed to achieving net-zero greenhouse gas emissions across its entire value chain by 2045.
-This includes a long-term target to eliminate Scope 1 and 2 emissions entirely by 2040 and to reduce Scope 3 emissions by 90% by 2045.
-The company’s climate strategy is aligned with the Science Based Targets initiative (SBTi), which confirms that their targets are consistent with the reductions required to limit global warming to 1.5°C. Biogen is also working towards ensuring that 80% of its suppliers, by spend, have science-based targets by 2025.
-In summary, Biogen is actively addressing its carbon footprint with clear reduction targets and a commitment to sustainability, reflecting its role in the pharmaceutical and biotechnology sector.
+Furthermore, the company is working towards achieving net-zero emissions across its entire value chain by 2045.
+This includes a long-term goal of eliminating Scope 1 and 2 emissions entirely by 2040 and reducing Scope 3 emissions by 90% by 2045.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Biogen's commitment to sustainable practices within the pharmaceutical and biotechnology sector.

 Access structured emissions data, company-specific emission factors, and source documents